movermeyer/inception/README.rst

 Manages templates to allow projects inception.

 I'm tired of doing repetitive steps whenever I create a new project: configure Travis, add the ``.gitignore``, create a new ``setup.py``, etc. So I decided to automate it.
+And I want anybody can contribute with templates **without any Python knowledge**.

 This project is in its first stages, so do not be too tidy.